FTC7393/evlib_book/src/state_machine_framework/Custom-EndConditions.md

-To create your own EndConditions, all you have to do is make a class that extends [[EndConditions]].
+To create your own EndConditions, all you have to do is make a class that extends [EndConditions](EndConditions.md).
 ```java
 public class EVEndConditions extends EndConditions {